Katharine Carl: China and Empress Dowager Cixi

 She stayed there under the provision that she did not share information about the Forbidden City.
 The Empress Dowager honored Carl with the Order of the Double Dragon and the Flaming Pearl.

 Katharine Carl wrote of her time in China and provided a unique and intimate assessment of the Empress Dowager Cixi in her book With the Empress Dowager of China.
-To her dismay, the press incorrectly reported that she made unflattering remarks about the Empress.
+To her dismay, the press incorrectly reported that she had made unflattering remarks about the Empress.

 Carl's brother, Francis, worked for Sir Robert Hart at the Imperial Chinese Maritime Customs Service.
 She apparently stayed at Hart's house at some point and was described by him as "very breezy - quite a tornado".
 While in China, she painted portraits of H.E.
 Tseng, former Lord Chamberlain to the Chinese Emperor, and former president of the Republic of China, Li Yuanhong.

 Personal life

 She lived in New York City at 51 Washington Square and had a studio in the city.

 In her later years she lived on East Seventy-Eighth Street in New York City.
 Carl died December 7, 1938, at Lenox Hill Hospital of burns she received when taking a bath at her apartment.